 SECTION 5.
-All Active members shall be eligible to receive Association services, to obtain assistance in the protection of professional and civil rights, and to receive reports and publications of the Association.
+All Active members shall be eligible to receive NSEA services, to obtain assistance in the protection of professional and civil rights, and to receive reports and publications of NSEA.

 SECTION 6.
 The membership year shall coincide with the NEA membership year.
 Membership shall be continuous unless terminated for cause.